NightRang3r/Switcher-V2-Python/README.md

 [i] The **"Auto Discover"** and **"Configure Switcher in AP Mode"** features **DOES NOT require** the **switcherIP, phone_id, device_id, device_pass** parameters in order to operate

+There are 3 ways to extract the required values

+1. Manually from a rooted Android Device from the switcher app sqlite db
+2. Manually an unrooted Android device using a packet capture application
+3. Automatically using **THIS script**

+**To extract the values using this script please look at the usage example in the usage section**

 #### switcherIP = "0.0.0.0"

 Change IP Address to your switcher IP